 MICHAEL PARKER is the author of six novels – Hello Down There, Towns Without Rivers, Virginia Lovers, If You Want Me To Stay, The Watery Part of the World, All I Have In This World--and two collections of stories, The Geographical Cure and Don’t Make Me Stop Now.
 His short fiction and nonfiction have appeared in various journals including Five Points, the Georgia Review, The Southwest Review, Epoch, the Washington Post, the New York Times Magazine, Oxford American, Shenandoah, The Black Warrior Review, Trail Runner, Runner’s World and Men's Journal.
 He has received fellowships in fiction from the North Carolina Arts Council and the National Endowment for the Arts, as well as the Hobson Award for Arts and Letters, and the North Carolina Award for Literature.
 His work has been anthologized in the Pushcart, New Stories from the South and O. Henry Prize Stories anthologies.
-A graduate of UNC-Chapel Hill and the University of Virginia, he is a Professor in the MFA Writing Program at the University of North Carolina at Greensboro and since 2009 has been on the faculty of the Warren Wilson Program for Writers.
+A graduate of UNC-Chapel Hill and the University of Virginia, he is the Vacc Distinguished Professor in the MFA Writing Program at the University of North Carolina at Greensboro and since 2009 has been on the faculty of the Warren Wilson Program for Writers.
 He lives in Greensboro, North Carolina and Austin, Texas.

 PRAISE FOR THE WORK OF MICHAEL PARKER:

 "In prose languid and mysterious. . . .
 Parker writes descriptions as precise as line engravings, more revealing than recordings or photographs."

 —The Washington Post

 "What makes Mr. Parker so satisfying a writer: his bone-deep affection for his characters; his love of clear, crisp, pungent language. . . his confidence in the possibility of redemption."